Back to Articles

 Random Vibration Test

-A random vibration test simultaneously outputs random vibrations that include the test’s entire frequency range over a defined period.
-The acceleration waveform for a random test displays a “ragged” plot because a random test excites the device under test (DUT) with random amplitude vibrations across a defined frequency range (Figure 1).
+A random vibration test simultaneously outputs random vibration over the test’s frequency range for a defined period.
+The acceleration waveform for a random test displays a “ragged” plot because the test excites the device under test (DUT) with random amplitude vibrations across the defined frequency range (Figure 1).

 FDR Vibration Test